-In addition, our collaborations with Roche and CStone, as well as any future collaborations that we enter into, may not be successful.
-The success of our collaboration arrangements will depend heavily on the efforts and activities of our collaborators.
+In addition, our collaborations with Roche and CStone and our license agreement with Clementia, as well as any future collaborations or licenses that we enter into, may not be successful.
+The success of these arrangements will depend heavily on the efforts and activities of our collaborators and licensing partners.
 Collaborators generally have significant discretion in determining the efforts and resources that they will apply to these collaborations.
 Disagreements between parties to a collaboration arrangement regarding clinical development and commercialization matters can lead to delays in the development process or commercializing the applicable drug candidate and, in some cases, termination of the collaboration arrangement.
 These disagreements can be difficult to resolve if neither of the parties has final decision-making authority.
-Collaborations with pharmaceutical or biotechnology companies and other third parties often are terminated or allowed to expire by the other party.
+Licensors generally have sole discretion in determining the efforts and resources that they will apply to the licensed products.
+Collaborations and licenses with pharmaceutical or biotechnology companies and other third parties often are terminated or allowed to expire by the other party.
 For example, in the fourth quarter of 2017, Alexion terminated our collaboration related to fibrodysplasia ossificans progressiva for convenience following a strategic review by Alexion of its research and development portfolio.
-Any termination or expiration of our collaboration agreements with Roche and CStone or any future collaboration agreement could adversely affect us financially or harm our business reputation.
+Any termination or expiration of our collaboration agreements with Roche and CStone, our license agreement with Clementia or any future collaboration or license agreement could adversely affect us financially or harm our business reputation.